 With this in mind, it takes anywhere from 18 months to 4.5 years to become a medical coder, depending on which education path you decide to take.

-How to Become a Medical Coder: A Step by Step Guide
+How to Become a Medical Coder: A Step-by-Step Guide

 Step 1: Complete Basic Education Requirements